9 Costco Items Garnering Thousands of Customer Complaints

 Critics didn't love the mochi's flavor or texture, and the word "horrible" was thrown around the thread quite a bit.
 One commenter even compared the taste of the frozen dessert to burnt dirt.
 Ouch!

-Is the famed chicken bake starting to skimp on both quality and quantity?
-Complaints recently surfaced that the food court item has lost its appeal since the pandemic.
+Is the famed chicken bake skimping on both quality and quantity?
+Back in October, customers complained that the food court item has lost its appeal since the pandemic.
 A couple of the product's former fans described the current version as bland, containing less chicken, and overall much smaller for a higher price tag.

-"It's basically just an expensive baguette with a thin tube of salted cheese inside, the last couple I've had barely had any chicken at all," wrote one user.
+"It's basically just an expensive baguette with a thin tube of salted cheese inside, the last couple I've had barely had any chicken at all," one user wrote.

 This isn't the first time Costco shoppers have spoken up about the food court's declining quality—other esteemed products such as the Costco pizza and hot dog have also been put into question.